 When we arrived in Richmond, I was fascinated by what I saw.
 There were tall buildings, fancy carriages, and policemen directing traffic.
 I was amazed to see people dressed in fancy clothes, sitting at tables and eating fancy food.

 As we walked the streets, I also saw a crowd of people watching a white man, dressed in fancy clothes, beating a black man with a whip.
 The black man was on his knees screaming in pain and yet no one tried to stop the whipping.
 I looked at my father, but he told me to look away and keep walking.
 He told me,” It is none of our business.”
 Dad said, “In our western part of Virginia, most people do not believe in slavery, and neither should you.”
 Later, I asked my dad why black people were treated so badly.
 He replied, “Those slave owners believe that black people are not really humans.”

 A few months after we returned home (in 1861), President Lincoln declared war against all the Southern states, including Virginia, that favored slavery.
 The southern states had left the United States and formed their own “country” called the Confederacy.
 This was the start of the Civil War.

 However, people in Virginia were very divided about the war.
-The easter part of the state wanted to keep their slaves, leave the United States and join the Confederacy.
-However, many folks in the western part of Virginia wanted to stay in the Union.
+The eastern part of the state wanted to keep their slaves, leave the United States and join the Confederacy.
+Many folks in the western part of Virginia, however, wanted to stay in the Union.
 They did not believe slavery was right.
 Unfortunately, this meant that many Virginians would fight against other Virginians.
 In fact, it was not uncommon for a family to have members on both sides of the Civil War.

 Soon after the war started, my dad joined the Union.
 The Union was the army of the northern states, and they wore blue uniforms.
 Dad felt very strongly about defending the United States of America.
 I was very sad when he left wearing his blue uniform.
 While he was gone, my mother, brother, and I took care of the farm.